apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

-     clarknova - for all of the svg and glyph generation and many other bug fixes and improvements skindle - for figuing out the general case for the mode loops some updates -  for conversion to xml, basic html DiapDealer - for extensive testing and feedback stewball - for extensive testing and feedback
+     clarknova - for all of the svg and glyph generation and many other bug fixes and improvements skindle - for figuing out the general case for the mode loops some updates -  for conversion to xml, basic html DiapDealer - for extensive testing and feedback, and standalone linux/macosx version of cmbtc_dump stewball - for extensive testing and feedback

 and others for posting, feedback and testing